5 Gottman Method Couples Communication Exercises and Conversation Starters

 • “What does your ideal vacation look like?

-Couples Communication Exercise 3: Discuss a Skill, Hobby or Interest That You Would Like to Learn More About
+Gottman Communication Exercise 3: Discuss a Skill, Hobby or Interest That You Would Like to Learn More About

-We may all have knowledge and experience we already share with our partners, but that doesn’t mean there isn’t room for more.
-Discussing a skill or an interest you would like to hone or develop is a great way to introduce new topics and even create new activities for the two of you to do together.
-Talk about what it is, and why you’re interested in it, and make some plans on how you could potentially learn more about that topic.
+This conversation starter for couples helps you keep your life interesting.
+Discussing a skill or an hobby you would like to try is a great way to introduce new topics and even create new activities for the two of you to do together.
+Talk about what it is, why you’re interested in it, and plan how you could potentially learn more about that topic.
 Here are some activities to choose from to start your conversation exercise!

 • Join a book club